romanenko/covid19-safety-information/README.md

 ![Creating%20a%20Covid-19%20info%20chatbot%20with%20Facebook%20app%2078e7b28d019c4e5bbc5d3587a318ccf1/Untitled%201.png](Creating%20a%20Covid-19%20info%20chatbot%20with%20Facebook%20app%2078e7b28d019c4e5bbc5d3587a318ccf1/Untitled%201.png)

-We can keep it, but change it for our needs.
+You can keep it, but change it for your needs.
 Change the name of the table to **"Quizzes"** and configure four columns with the following configuration:

 - **SessionId** — Single line text
 - **Activity** — Single line text